Banks eased credit standards somewhat for credit card applicants in the first quarter, according to the survey of senior loan officers

 - Waiver of credit score thresholds: six banks said they tightened their practices for waiving credit score thresholds for some applicants, while only two banks eased their practices.

 - Credit limits: four banks raised credit limits while four banks tightened them; 43 remained basically unchanged.

-economic growth on credit card demand
+Impact of weak economic growth on credit card demand

 The easing of card loans contrasted with standards for auto loans.
 Seven banks said they tightened auto loan standards, while none said they eased standards, and 54 were unchanged, the survey said.